videocoin/orbital-ios/README.md

 Run `firebaseDebug` app.

-# Local RTMP Server (Mac)
+# Setting Up Local RTMP Server (Mac)

-This section will help you set up a local RTMP server to stream & play a live video.
-Local environment makes it easy for you to test & debug corner cases.
+This section will help you debug RTMP streaming & playback via your own local RTMP server.

 Use [NGINX](https://www.nginx.com/) to host a RTMP server.